wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 9 Now these sharpnells were unknown even to the children of Columbia , for they were lately invented by the wise men of Britain.

-10 But the people of Columbia trusted in the. strength of their arms , more than in the strength of these shells , so they used them not.
+10 But the people of Columbia trusted in the strength of their arms , more than in the strength of these shells , so they used them not.

 11 Nevertheless , the army of the king fought hard with their battering-rams , against the strong hold of Columbia , until the setting of the sun , when their noises were silenced by the brave band of Columbia.